Submit

 Students completing the MS Clinical Nutrition graduate program will earn a Master of Science Degree in Clinical Nutrition as well as a verification statement making them eligible to sit for the CDR Examination for Registered Dietitian Nutritionists.
 In order to earn the degree, students must successfully complete the course plan which is made up of 30 credits for the didactic area and 10 credits for SEL rotations in Clinical, Community and Food Service Management rotations.
 The program also includes a 3 credit hour capstone course for students either in nutrition/dietetics research or a student’s chosen area of interest for a total of 43 credit hours.

-Applications for the Fall 2024 cohort are now being accepted!
-The deadline for application submission is July 12, 2024.
+Applications for Fall 2025 cohort are now being accepted.
+The priority deadline for application submission is Jan 17, 2025.

 Instagram post for MS Clinical Nutrition Grads